stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.

 You may need to create projects that include Python but cannot use Python project tools.
 In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

-### Use the Most Recent Version of Python That You Can

-For new projects, choose the most recent stable version of Python 3.
-This ensures that you have the latest security fixes, as well as the fastest performance.

-Upgrade your projects as new Python versions are released.
-The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
-If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

-> _Avoid using Python 2._ Older operating systems include Python 2, but it is not supported by the Python development team or by the developers of most popular Python libraries.

 ## Developing Python Projects